QuantumPixelator/PyWood/README.md

    - Windows

   ## To Do
-   - Add links to project imagges or folder
+   - Add links to project images or folder

   ## License
   - MIT license